The Cheapest Auto Insurance Companies in Laredo, Texas, in 2026

 Nationwide is our top pick — especially because of its excellent customer satisfaction.
 It ranks first in the J.D.
 Power 2025 U.S. Auto Insurance Study for Texas.
 In addition to its excellent reputation among customers, Nationwide offers several coverage options and perks like accident forgiveness.

-But it offers fewer discounts than some of its competitors, and its rates aren’t as low as some competitors.
-Still, Nationwide i’s worth a look if you appreciate good customer service.
+While Nationwide rates aren’t as low as some competitors, it‘s still worth a look if you appreciate good customer service.

 Pros